AlexandraDobrescu/alexandramaria.github.io/index_ENG.md

 ## Prerequisites

-The laboratory aims at a collection of materials for teaching, learning and integrating knowledge from theory to practice.
+The laboratory aims to provide a collection of materials for teaching, learning and integrating knowledge from theory to practice.
 Therefore:

 * Have [Anaconda](https://www.anaconda.com/products/individual) installed on your machine.